UBC-CIC/vch-mri/docs/deployment_guide.md

-	QueryRules may not have authorization defined, Is this okay? [y/N]: y QuerySpellchecker may not have authorization defined, Is this okay? [y/N]: y QueryConjunctions may not have authorization defined, Is this okay? [y/N]: y QueryWeights may not have authorization defined, Is this okay? [y/N]: y QuerySpecialtyTags may not have authorization defined, Is this okay? [y/N]: y DataResults may not have authorization defined, Is this okay? [y/N]: y
+	QueryRules may not have authorization defined, Is this okay? [y/N]: y QuerySpellchecker may not have authorization defined, Is this okay? [y/N]: y QueryConjunctions may not have authorization defined, Is this okay? [y/N]: y QuerySynonyms may not have authorization defined, Is this okay? [y/N]: y QueryWeights may not have authorization defined, Is this okay? [y/N]: y QuerySpecialtyTags may not have authorization defined, Is this okay? [y/N]: y DataResults may not have authorization defined, Is this okay? [y/N]: y